-Referrals to the CSWT can be made by an faculty, staff, student, or community member who has a concern for a person's safety or welfare.
+Referrals to the CSWT can be made by any faculty, staff, student, or community member who has a concern for a person's safety or welfare.

 If necessary, reports can be taken anonymously.
 In the case of a report of imminent or unusually high risk, members may be called to meet immediately for a Behavior Intervention (BIT) or it may be dealt with directly by law enforcement.
-Code of Conduct Disciplinary Appeal Procedures